 Is DMSO Safe?

-A few decades ago the FDA suspended clinical trials after one woman in Ireland died from an allergic reaction to DMSO and other drugs she was taking.
+A few decades ago, the FDA suspended clinical trials of DMSO.
+A woman in Ireland died from an allergic reaction to it and other drugs she was taking.
 Since then, the FDA has refused many clinical trials.

 Why Do People Use DMSO for Herpes?

 People typically find out about DMSO in alternative health forums online.
 To them it seems perfect, since DMSO is cheap and easy to buy for personal use.